dlang/DIPs/DIPs/DIP1NNN-DK.md

 > Furthermore, calls to trusted functions cannot lead to undefined behavior in @safe code that is executed afterwards.
 > It is the responsibility of the programmer to ensure that these guarantees are upheld.

-`private` only acts on the module level, so a `@trusted` member function cannot assume anything about the state of the `this` parameter.
+`private` only acts on the module level, so a `@trusted` member function cannot assume anything about member functions just because they are `private`: see also the [zero-terminated string example](#a-zero-terminated-string).

 Finally, it would mean that circumventing visibility constraints using `__traits(getMember, ...)` must become `@system` or deprecated entirely similar to `.tupleof`.
 This would break all (`@safe`) code that uses this feature, and re-introduces the problems of [issue 15371](https://issues.dlang.org/show_bug.cgi?id=15371).